johnthagen/python-blueprint/README.rst

             - ☑ Sort case-insensitively

+        - Structure of "from" imports

+            - ◎ Leave as is

+            - ◉ Join imports with the same source

+            - ◎ Always split imports

 - Settings | Search "Docstrings"

     - Tools | Python Integrated Tools | Docstrings | Docstring Format: Google